samaraaugust/is218F22/readme.md

 docker compose up --build to get it to run and go to locahost to see the site.

-# Screenshot of system running
+# Screenshot of Running Program
 <img src="screenshots/Python_Setup_Github_Samara_Augustin.png" alt="screenshot of program running"/>